Federal authorities stay deportation of Connecticut couple

 Federal officials had granted stays from deportation, but then refused to do so again.

 Malloy says Li is sick with flu and shouldn't be on a flight.
-He says the couple needs time to pursue appeals.
+He says the couple needs some time to pursue appeals.